How should the specialist calculate the inspiratory time for a ventilator set at 25 breaths per minute with an I:E ratio of 1:3?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-Next, the I:E ratio of 1:3 indicates that for every part of inspiratory time, there are three parts of expiratory time.
-This means the total time is divided into four parts (1 part for inspiration + 3 parts for expiration).
+An I:E ratio of 1:3 means that for every 1 part of inspiratory time, there are 3 parts of expiratory time.
+This can be understood as a total of 4 parts (1 part inspiration + 3 parts expiration).

-To find the inspiratory time, we divide the total cycle time by the sum of the parts in the I:E ratio:
+Since the total cycle time is 2.4 seconds, each "part" can be calculated by dividing the total time by the sum of the parts in the ratio:

 Subscribe